batureren/achievement-scavenger/README.md

 - Polls for new unlocks in real time while you play and shows toast notifications the instant an achievement pops.
 - Automatically takes a desktop screenshot with the achievement icon overlaid the moment you unlock something.

-### Community-Powered Guides
+### Guides, Checklists & Walkthroughs
+- **Guide Playthroughs**: Follow step-by-step community walkthroughs that combine text instructions, embedded media, live achievement tracking, and checklist items into a single unified timeline.
+- **Interactive Checklists**: Track collectibles, side-quests, and hidden items.
+Mark them off as you find them, complete with location tags, categories, and video links.
 - Pulls a community-maintained achievement database (hints, descriptions, chapters, missable flags, and guide links) from GitHub for supported games.
 - **Missable achievement alerts** warn you before you progress past a point of no return.
 - Spoiler-protected hints (blurred until hovered).
-- Submit your own achievement data back to the community database directly from the app via a one-click GitHub PR flow.

 ### Personalization & Organization
 - Custom chapters/sections to organize achievements by story progress.
 - Track specific achievements to a personal watchlist.
 - Local notes and edits per achievement, saved independently of the community database.
 - Sort by name, rarity, or chapter; filter by locked/unlocked/tracked/missable/spoiler.
-- "Guided Mode" hides everything except what's relevant to your current chapter and tracked list.
+- Filter out the noise: toggle filters to hide everything except what's relevant to your current chapter and tracked list.

 ### Quality of Life
+- **Cloud Sync**: Backup and restore your local history, settings, and custom checklists across multiple devices (like your PC and Steam Deck) using GitHub Gists.
 - **Discord Rich Presence** shows your current game and achievement hunting progress to friends.
-- **Mini Mode** a compact, always-on-top overlay showing just your tracked achievements.
+- **Mini Mode**: A compact, always-on-top overlay showing just your tracked achievements.
 - Multiple overlay styles (ghost, neon, tactical, frosted, MMO-style) with adjustable transparency.
 - Adjustable window opacity, UI scale, and windowed/borderless/fullscreen modes.
 - Global hotkey (`Ctrl+Shift+T`) to show/hide the tracker instantly.